saviganga/musipedia-api-backend-node/README.md

 Wagwan,
 Welcome to Musipedia Node Backend!
 This project is part of the DevOps Challenge Series, promising more updates and magic as we go along.

+# SUMMARY
+In this project, we have 3 objectives
+1. Provision cloud infrastructure using Terraform
+2. Configure provisioned infrastructure using Ansible
+3. Deploy node.js application on the configured infrastructure

 # HOLD UP! 🚨🎩✨
 - Usually, I make things a breeze with one-click magic scripts.
 But, I'm learning to make Terraform and Ansible dance seamlessly.
 Stay tuned for the magic!